-Dr Rebecca Knowles Bevis
+Dr Becca Knowles Bevis

 My name is Becca.
 I am a clinical psychologist chartered by the British Psychological Society, and registered with the Health and Care Professions Council (HCPC).
 I am also a BABCP Accredited Cognitive Behavioural Psychotherapist, an Associate Fellow of the British Psychological Society, and an accredited Video Interaction Guidance (VIG) practitioner.
-I've been qualified nearly 20 years now: I have 15 years’ experience of working in NHS community mental health services, including specialist trauma services and complex needs services, and I now work solely in independent clinical practice with a focus and particular specialism in perinatal, parental and parent-infant mental health.

-I am experienced in the assessment and treatment of a wide range of psychological and emotional difficulties, including anxiety, post-traumatic stress disorder, obsessive-compulsive disorder, depression, relationship and family difficulties, low self-esteem, grief and loss.
-However, I have a particular interest in perinatal psychology, and in the specific issues and transitions associated with becoming a parent.
-For the last decade or more, this has been my biggest passion and focus.
-I have developed my private practice in order to offer specialist, bespoke psychological support for people who are experiencing difficulties associated with any aspect of the path to parenthood, including infertility, pregnancy, miscarriage, baby loss, TFMR, pre- and postnatal mental health difficulties, relationship problems, and the general trickiness of adjusting to being a parent.
+I've been qualified nearly 20 years now, and after many years working in NHS community mental health teams and specialist trauma services, I now work solely in independent practice with a specialism in perinatal mental health, and maternal mental health across the lifespan.
+This has been my passion and focus for the last decade or so, and I developed my practice in order to offer specialist, bespoke psychological support for people who are experiencing difficulties associated with any aspect of the path to parenthood, including infertility, pregnancy, miscarriage, baby loss, TFMR, pre- and postnatal mental health difficulties, relationship problems, and the general trickiness of adjusting to being a parent.
 I’m a recognised birth doula too, working alongside couples and families to provide continuous care and support through pregnancy, birth and the immediate postnatal period.

 Whilst the majority of the work I do now is related to perinatal or parental mental health, I do also work with adults who are experiencing challenges with their mental health that are not directly connected to the journey to parenthood, so please feel free to get in touch if this is you.

-I'm also a mother to two teenagers, and my own rocky path to and through parenthood has been a crucial part of my growth and development as a psychologist, and as a human.
+I'm a mother to two teenagers, and my own rocky path to and through parenthood has been a crucial part of my growth and development as a psychologist, and as a human.

 Education, Training and Qualifications